dwallach1/prometheus/README.md

 Number of successful sell events: 5
 The average lot time is: 64.40 days
 The average profit percentage is: 15.37%

+[ BTC 2024 ] [as of 04.11.2024]
+Number of 24-hour windows with at least 5% price drop: 5 The average drop window percentage is: -6.91%
+Number of successful sell events: 3
+The average lot time is: 14.00 days
+The average profit percentage is: 12.91%
 ```

 `ETH`